Training or Working out

 - Work: to perform or carry through a task requiring sustained effort or continuous repeated operations.

-Training entails a positive way to approach exercising while the word workout has a negative outlook on fitness.
-Working out basically means working until satisfied.
-If you feel tired at the end of ten repetitions do you feel satisfied or happy?
-There is little discipline involved in doing a workout, the involvement is a lax approach to attaining fitness goals.
+Training entails a positive approach to exercising, while the word workout negatively impacts fitness.
+Working out means working until satisfied.
+Do you feel satisfied or happy if you feel tired at the end of ten repetitions?
+Little to no discipline is involved in doing a workout, and the involvement is a lax approach to attaining fitness goals.

 Training The Correct Mindset

-Training is more than just doing exercise, it is an outlet for testing one’s mental game, becoming better, and achieving personal goals.
+Training is more than just doing exercise; it is an outlet for testing one’s mental game, improving, and achieving personal goals.
 If you train in different types of exercises, for example, cardio, calisthenics, or weight training, you’ll lose fat and develop muscle while preserving your lean tissue.
 Well, I can do that while working out, right?
-Wrong and I’ll explain to you why that is.
+Wrong, and I’ll explain to you why that is.

 I’m sure we’ve seen gym-goers texting instead of exercising or taking selfies in the locker room or on the treadmill to fool their social media followers.
 All of the above fits the profile of someone working out.
-You want to refocus your attention to boosting your heart rate, boost your endorphins, becoming more dynamic, and increasing stamina, rather than texting or taking selfies.
-Confidence is another factor that develops with training and it will benefit different facets of your life.
+You want to refocus your attention on boosting your heart rate, boosting your endorphins, becoming more dynamic, and increasing stamina rather than texting or taking selfies.
+Confidence is another factor that develops with training and will benefit different facets of your life.

-Develop stability towards your fitness goals by determining whether you are training to gain weight, lose weight, or just feel great.
+Develop stability toward your fitness goals by determining whether you are training to gain, lose, or feel great.
 It is imperative to exercise the correct mindset by using the proper words to explain your intent.

 Different areas of the body need a different workflow.
 Acquire expertise with proper exercise form, body movements technique, and regimens.
 Our minds crave variety.
-Engaging numerous body parts at once requires you to focus on your breathing and balance, which relies on a powerful discipline.
+Engaging numerous body parts simultaneously requires focusing on your breathing and balance, which relies on a powerful discipline.
 It is possible to become increasingly fit and competitive by challenging yourself with new exercises.
-Facing greater difficulties will raise your confidence level so you can attempt things previously thought impossible.
+Facing greater difficulties will raise your confidence so you can attempt previously thought impossible.